Tidworth: History

 Evidence of prehistoric activity in the area is in the form of several sites with bowl barrows, including a group of seven; and an Iron Age hillfort at Sidbury Hill in the north of the parish.

+The name Tidworth derives from the Old English tudaworð meaning 'Tuda's enclosure'.

 Domesday Book of 1086 recorded four landowners and 18 households at what is now North Tidworth, in the Amesbury hundred of Wiltshire; and three landowners with 20 households and one church at South Tidworth, in the Broughton hundred of Hampshire.
 Placenames were written as Todeworde, Tedorde or Todeorde.

 The two villages developed in the valley of the small River Bourne, which flows south to join the Hampshire Avon near Salisbury; later the Oxford-Salisbury road also followed the valley.

-On John Speed's maps of 1611 the villages are North Tudworth, belonging to Amesbury hundred in "Wilshire", and South Tudworth to Andover hundred in "Hamshire".
+On John Speed's maps of 1611 the villages are North Tudworth, belonging to Amesbury hundred in "Wilshire", and South Tudworth within Andover hundred in "Hamshire".
 Before 1650 there was a substantial country house with parkland at South Tidworth; the present Tedworth House is a rebuilding of 1828–1830.

 In 1897 the War Office bought the house and grounds, together with land to the north which gave access to Salisbury Plain for Army training.
 Extensive barracks were built in the early 20th century, largely in South Tidworth but spreading across the boundary to the north.
 From 1902 to 1963 there was a railway station at North Tidworth, connected to the main line by a branch from Ludgershall.

 North and South were separate ecclesiastical parishes, and therefore became civil parishes in the 19th century.
 An Ordnance Survey map of 1958 labels the parishes as North Tidworth and South Tedworth.
 When the boundary between Wiltshire and Hampshire was redrawn in 1992, the entire town became part of Wiltshire, though remaining part of the Hampshire postal county.
 The two parts remained as separate civil parishes until 1 April 2004.

 In the 21st century the population of the town increased as the barracks now known as Tidworth Camp expanded, in particular following the return of units from Germany in 2019 and 2020 under the Army Basing Plan.